Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 *Additional Resources*

 The following link takes you to a paper titled [Life at Low Reynolds Number](https://www2.gwu.edu/~phy21bio/Reading/Purcell_life_at_low_reynolds_number.pdf) that examines physics at the scale of a bacteria.
-The following link takes you to a digital copy of a good book titled [The Machinery of life](https://searchworks.stanford.edu/view/11568895) which can help you with the concepts we have covered both this week and in previous weeks.
+The following link takes you to a digital copy of a great book titled [The Machinery of life](https://searchworks.stanford.edu/view/11568895) which can help you with the concepts we have covered both this week and in previous weeks.

-*The following links*
-are **explorables** that can help you explore and build an intuition aboutpatterns and pattern formation.
+*The following links* are **explorables** that can help you explore and build an intuition aboutpatterns and pattern formation.
 We hope that you take some time and examine them on your own:

 (1) Fireflies and Patterns: http://ncase.me/fireflies/

 (2) Diffusion limited aggregation: http://rocs.hu-berlin.de/explorables/explorables/dla/

 (3) Reaction diffusion system: https://pmneila.github.io/jsexp/grayscott/